 An unintended side effect however, was the calmness that washed over me after I emerged.
 I felt almost high.
 The deep relaxation enabled me to have the best sleep I have had in literally years that night.

 Fascinated, I went to read up more about it.
-Not everyone (like me) is great at meditation, but I discovered that floatation therapy is one of the few ways that any human being can use to enter a meditative state of mind.
+Not everyone is great at meditation (like me), but I discovered that floatation therapy is one of the few ways that any human being can use to enter a meditative state of mind.

 Pin to Emotional Wellness & Infographic Boards (Click to Enlarge):